Taxis and Private Hire

 Each of the ten Greater Manchester authorities are a licensing authority and issue both hackney carriage and private hire licences.

-For information on the current standards and policies your council has in place for both hackney carriage and private hire licences, please click on the relevant council link at the end of this page.
+Find information on the current standards and policies your council has in place for both hackney carriage and private hire licences.

-You may have noticed that some private hire vehicles picking up passengers in Greater Manchester have licence plates and stickers from other council areas.
+You may have noticed that some private hires have licence plates and stickers from other council areas.

 Current legislation means that private hire drivers and vehicles licensed in other areas can operate in Greater Manchester.